gbmhunter/blog/content/electronics/components/h-bridges/_index.md

 draft: false
 lastmod: 2018-12-31
 tags: [ electronics, circuit design, H-bridges, half-bridges, circuits, transistors, MOSFETs, motors, LEDs ]
-title: H-Bridges and Other Motor Drivers
+title: H-Bridges
 type: page
 ---

 ## Overview

-A _motor driver_ is a circuit which drives some type of motor.
 A _H-bridge_ is a two-leg/four-switch power inverter which converts DC current into a form of AC current.
 It is also known as a full-bridge.
 A half-bridge is only one leg of the full-bridge.

 {{% aside type="tip" %}}
 Try **not get confused** with thinking H-bridge stands for half-bridge, the H is for the shape a full-bridge makes, it does not shorthand for _half_.
 {{% /aside %}}

-## Circuit

-{{% figure src="lm5104-example-circuit.jpg" width="800px" caption="Example half-bridge circuit for the LM5104 half-bridge controller."  %}}
+Adding a third-leg creates an _inverter_, which is commonly used to convert DC to AC for high-power applications.
+With three legs, it has the benefit of reduced harmonics compared to a full-bridge.

-## A Basic Switch/Relay H-Bridge
+## Basic H-Bridge Circuit

-**A double-pole, double-throw switch or relay can act as an basic H-bridge.** This may be suitable for manually-switched loads, or loads which do not require switching often.

-The disadvantages are high-drive power (if using relays), mechanical wear of the switching elements, and slow switching speeds (PWM control is pretty much impossible with a switch or relay).

-They are suitable for things like heating/cooling elements which use on/off control (with suitable hysteresis) with large thermal masses (i.e. slow switching speeds).
+{{% ref "fig-basic-h-bridge-circuit" %}} shows the basic concept behind an H-bridge.
+Four switches (typically implemented as BJTs or MOSFETs) are arranged in two legs, with each side of the motor connected in the middle of each leg.
+By turning on various switches, you can apply voltage/current of either polarity to the motor, as well as make the motor open-circuit or short-circuit (which are useful for coasting and braking purposes).

+{{% figure ref="fig-basic-h-bridge-circuit" src="basic-h-bridge-circuit.webp" width="300px" caption="Circuit showing the basic concept behind an H-bridge." %}}

+{{% aside type="tip" %}}
+You might wonder why transistors are normally used and not mechanical switches such as relays -- whilst mechanical relays are used for simple, infrequent switching H-bridges (heating/cooling elements), most applications require fast switching that would either wear the relay contacts out too quickly or are simply faster that what a relay can switch at.
+Also, transistors such are MOSFETs of the equivalent current rating to a relay are physically much smaller!
+{{% /aside %}}

+{{% ref "fig-basic-h-bridge-circuit-showing-modes-of-operation" %}} shows the four basic modes of operation you can achieve by turning on and off various switches in the H-bridge.
+With SW1 and SW4 closed, the supply voltage is applied across the motor in the positive direction and it spins "forwards" (forwards being an arbitrary direction depending on the motor windings).
+With SW2 and SW3 closed, the supply voltage is reversed across the motor, and it spins in the "backwards" direction.
+With all switches open (or any one switch closed) the motor is open-circuit and will "coast", only slowing down due to friction and the load it's connected to.
+With SW2 and SW4 closed, the motor short-circuited and will brake, coming to a stop quickly.

+{{% figure ref="fig-basic-h-bridge-circuit-showing-modes-of-operation" src="basic-h-bridge-circuit-showing-modes-of-operation.webp" width="600px" caption="Circuits showing the four basic modes of operation for an H-bridge." %}}

+{{% aside type="tip" %}}
+If you have a small brushed DC motor lying around, spin the axle with the wires open-circuit.
+You should feel that the axle spins freely, coming to a stop due to fiction.
+Now short the motor wires together, and should feel that the axle is much harder to turn (braking).
+{{% /aside %}}

+There is another form of braking which is even faster than shorting the motor out, and that is applying the supply voltage of the reverse polarity to the motor (i.e. trying to drive the motor backwards while it is going forwards).

-## A Transistor H-Bridge
+## H-Bridge Built With Transistors

 Almost all serious half or full-bridges use [MOSFETs](/electronics/components/transistors/mosfets/) as the switches.
-This is because MOSFETs have very low on resistances, meaning they can sink/source plenty of current without heating up.
+This is because MOSFETs have a very low on resistances, meaning they can sink/source plenty of current without heating up.
 Some of the better MOSFETs are pushing on resistances (`\( R_{DS(on)} \)`) as low as `\( 1m\Omega \)` or less, allowing for continuous currents in the hundred's of amps as long as the MOSFET is heatsinked correctly.

+For the same price and physical size, N-channel MOSFETs generally have lower on resistances than P-channel MOSFETs.
+For this reason in many H-bridges the top two P-channel MOSFETs are replaced with N-channel MOSFETs, with the one disadvantage that charge pump circuitry is required to drive the gates higher than the supply voltage when turning them on.

+TODO: Add MOSFET H-bridge circuit.

 ## Discrete Component H-Bridge With Only Two Control Lines